camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-data-binding.md

 }
 ```

 This structure is maintained when binding to input data as well.
-You can programatically control how many list items are rendered from the number of elements in the array at the binding path, whether individual element data is provided or not.
+You can programmatically control how many list items are rendered from the number of elements in the array at the binding path, whether individual element data is provided or not.